sasjs/sasjs.io/docs/faq.md

 What are the Minimum Requirements for building Apps on SAS?
 ---------------------

-To build apps on SAS you need SAS Viya, or SAS 9 with Stored Process Server.
+To build apps on SAS you need SAS Viya 3.4 and above, or SAS 9.3 and above with Stored Process Server.

 **You cannot create web apps on SAS with University Edition.**